Report Filter

 Description

-This service area prints and distributes Commonwealth checks and reconciles Commonwealth bank accounts.
+This service area is responsible for check processing and distribution for Commonwealth checks and reconciles Commonwealth bank accounts.
 Some Highlights include:

-In FY 2024, Treasury printed and distributed 99.78% of all checks on time, Check Processing printed and distributed approximately 2 million checks for the Commonwealth, and Bank Reconciliation reconciled more than 63 bank accounts monthly for the Commonwealth.
+In FY 2025, Treasury and our vendor printed and distributed approximately 2 million checks for the Commonwealth, and Bank Reconciliation reconciled more than 67 bank accounts on a monthly basis for the Commonwealth.

 Mission Alignment and Authority